Join us on October 26th-28th in Kearney, Nebraska. Events include:

 For months at a time, Father Nicola would leave his home and family in Kearney, Nebraska, traveling across the central United States to serve the scattered faithful.
 Often, Father Nicola visited small groups of families which eventually developed into parish communities; at other times, he ministered to an isolated Orthodox family or individual.
 Father Nicola served as both a parish priest and a missionary for over 14 years, before departing this life in late 1918.
 May his memory be eternal!

-An audio recording of the recent presentation on the life of Father Nicola Yanney.
+An audio recording of a presentation on the life of Father Nicola Yanney.
 The presentation is approximately 1 hour and 20 minutes in length.

 A video of our recent quest to pinpoint the site of the Yanney family homestead in Valley Township, Nebraska.
 The Nicola Yanney family lived on their isolated homestead from 1895-1904.
 It was the site of some of their greatest joys and most profound sorrows.